Brake Booster Adjustment Rod

 Q: Are there any special tools required to adjust the brake booster rod?

 A: Typically, you'll only need standard hand tools like a wrench or socket set appropriate for the fasteners securing the adjustment nut.
-However, consult your owner's manual or a repair guide specific to your vehicle model for details on the tools required.
+Still, consult your owner's manual or a repair guide specific to your vehicle model for details on the tools required.

 Q: What if I've adjusted the rod, but the braking problems persist?